HitaloM/PyKorone/docs/source/modules/stickers.md

 ## Commands

-- `/getsticker`: Reupload the sticker from the replied message to the chat.
 - `/kang (?emoji)`: "Steals" the sticker from the replied message and adds it to a new sticker set or an existing one.
 If you provide the `emoji` argument, the bot will use it as the sticker's emoji.

 ```{note}